Curriculum for Level A course (Introductory course)

 - Sharma, K.L. ( 2019): Paridhi ke pare- in Hindi, SPPCSH, Jaipur

-Curriculum for Level B course (Advanced course) of Philosophical practice
+Curriculum for the Level B course (Advanced course) of Philosophical practice

 - Wisdom, wisdom and philosophical practice

-(The controversy regarding method /methods of philosophical practice should also be discussed with the trainees)
+(The controversy regarding the method /methods of philosophical practice should also be discussed with the trainees)

 - Contemplation – Introspection and Meditation